 Because this activity contains some small objects and my preschooler and toddler share the same schoolroom/playroom, I store everything inside one of these small photo boxes on my older daughter’s shelf.
 All the materials are neatly contained and easily accessible for my 4-year-old but still toddler-proof.

-If you’re not yet a subscriber, I’d love for you to join!
-By subscribing to my newsletter, you’ll receive access to the Resource Library along with the latest updates about other resources available on the blog.
+If you’re not yet a newsletter subscriber, I’d love for you to join!
+By subscribing to my newsletter, you’ll receive the latest updates about resources available on the blog as well as exclusive discount codes.